 - Executive Director will work on the Willowbrook Planning Committee to develop a plan for a state of the art, accessible center that will be completely accessible and will promote community inclusion - The Committee will include stakeholders, including legislators from the community in order to encourage them to participate in the planning process and with funding for this project. - The first step will be to invite stakeholders to assist in creating a totally accessible walking, running trail outside the perimeter of the Willowbrook Property.

-Goal:

-- Willowbrook Park on Staten Island will improve it architectural and communication access to people with disabilities. - By July 2014, there will be a fully accessible walking, running trail around the perimeter of the Willowbrook Property.
+Goal: The State owned Willowbrook Property on Staten Island will improve it architectural and communication access to people with disabilities.

 Issue: Many recreational facilities/programs on Staten Island do not post policies and procedures for individuals with disabilities.